 - Proper warm-ups with dynamic exercises that put your legs through full range of motion to warm and loosen the hamstrings, and

-- Proper stretches after a workout to lengthen the hamstrings and keep them flexible.
+- A hamstring stretch routine after a workout to lengthen the hamstrings and keep them flexible

 Below are two routines for you to try.
 The first is for anyone at any time, but specifically great as a pre-workout routine to prepare the hamstrings for movement and warm them up properly.